Healthy Homes Assessment Timberlea

 Draught Stopping Timberlea

-If you are able to feel external air getting in, or see the sound of a clear draught emanating out of a hole or gap that is, it’s most likely a gap or hole which needs sealing in some way.
-Cracks or gaps with large gaps must be sealed permanently.
-The gaps that exceed 3mm that allow air in or out from the house need the sealing.
-For instance, if an open fireplace isn’t used it could cause draughts, and must be sealed from.
-Landlords and property managers are responsible for making sure that draughts from the fireplace are removed as much as possible.
+If you can feel external air flowing in or the air is clear from a hole or gap and you can feel it, it is most likely a gap or hole that needs sealing in the way you can.
+Large cracks and gaps should be sealed permanently.
+The gaps that exceed 3mm that let air in or out within your home require to be sealed.
+For example, if the open fireplace is not in use, it could cause draughts, and should be blocked off.
+Landlords and property managers are accountable for making sure that these draughts are stopped in the maximum extent imaginable.

-You don’t need to block up intentional gaps or holes which are part of the construction.
-For example, tiny gaps around windows and doors might be necessary to allow for the movement of the building as the home heats and cools, in order to let them be shut and opened, rather than sticking.
-We will test every window and door during the Healthy Homes assessment of your rental property.
+There is no need to block off holes or gaps in the construction.
+For instance, small gaps around windows and doors may be required to allow for the movement of the structure when the house gets warmer and cooler, so that they are able to be closed and opened instead of than securing.
+We will examine every window and door during an Healthy Homes assessment of your rental property.

 draught stopping building inspections